AlgoMaster Logo

 Understanding the Problem

-Think of it this way: the first row of the original becomes the first column of the result, the second row becomes the second column, and so on.
-If the original matrix has dimensions 2x3 (2 rows, 3 columns), the transposed matrix will be 3x2 (3 rows, 2 columns).
+The first row of the original becomes the first column of the result, the second row becomes the second column, and so on.
+If the original matrix is 2x3 (2 rows, 3 columns), the transpose is 3x2 (3 rows, 2 columns).

 Key Constraints: